 The Governing Body will receive information periodically from the Headteacher and SENDCO regarding SENDD.
 This policy will be kept under annual review.

-9)Have you set up a monitoring/evaluation/review process to check Yes ~ No As described above the successful implementation of the policy, project or change?
+9)Have you set up a monitoring/evaluation/review process to check the successful implementation of the policy, project or change?